MicrosoftDocs/fabric-docs/docs/governance/protection-policies-create.md

     :::image type="content" source="./media/protection-policies-create/provide-name-description.png" alt-text="Screenshot of name and description page in protection policy configuration.":::

 1. On the **Choose the sensitivity label used to detect sensitive items** page, select **+ Add sensitivity label** and choose the sensitivity label you want to associate with the policy.
-The label must be a protected label and correctly configured.
+The label must be a label that applies encryption and is correctly configured.
 See [the prerequisites for details](#label-prerequisites).
 You can select only one label per policy.

     :::image type="content" source="./media/protection-policies-create/choose-sensitivity-label.png" alt-text="Screenshot of choose sensitivity label page in protection policy configuration.":::